thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Check out some of the incredible geoms that are easy to access using R and ggplot2: [R Graph Gallery](https://r-graph-gallery.com/).
 Use these to make your figures attractive and easy to interpret!

 For a challenge, try implementing these awesome color scales: [Famous R Color Palettes](https://www.datanovia.com/en/blog/top-r-color-palettes-to-know-for-great-data-visualization/).
 Note that some of these are optimized for colorblind individuals and that other are optimized for continuous hue gradients, etc.

+For a list of data visualization sins: [Friends Don't Let Friends](https://github.com/cxli233/FriendsDontLetFriends).
+Some interesting things in here!

 For more information on data visualization and graphics theory, check out the works by Edward Tufte: [Edward Tufte](https://www.edwardtufte.com/tufte/).